207: Wild Rebels

 A colloquialism sometimes rendered as “see a man about a dog” that means “I must go, but I don’t want to tell you why.”
 Often used to excuse oneself for a trip to the restroom.
 It first appeared in print in the 1866 play Flying Scud by Dion Boucicault, using the “dog” version.
 The phrase was used extensively in the 1920s as a discreet way of saying you were going to buy alcohol, which was then illegal thanks to Prohibition.

 Hey!
-How would you like somebody to put a cigarette out on you?!
+How would you like someone putting a cigarette out on you?!

 A paraphrasing of the line spoken by an anthropomorphic tree in the 1939 film The Wizard of Oz: “How would you like it if someone picked apples off of you?”